-No one shall prevent a clinical trainee/research fellow from reporting a compliance issue.
-Reports can be submitted confidentially in person, in writing or verbally to: the clinical trainee/research fellow's supervisor or department administrator; the Office of Corporate Compliance at 216-444-1709; or the Law Department at 216-448-0200.
-Compliance issues and concerns can also be reported anonymously by phoning the Corporate Compliance Reporting Hotline 800-826-9294 or by sending an untraceable email via the Office of Corporate Compliance website and clicking on "Report a Concern" button.
-For those who desire complete anonymity, it is important that names, dates, times, locations and any other issue-specific facts are provided so that the report may be fully investigated.
-The investigation and any findings will also remain confidential but the information will be used to identify deficiencies and to take corrective action when appropriate.
-Regardless of which reporting mechanism a clinical trainee/research fellow prefers, all reports will be investigated.
+Reports can be submitted confidentially in person, in writing, or verbally to the caregiver's supervisor or department administrator; the Corporate Compliance Office at 216-444-1709 or CorporateCompliance@ccf.org.

+Compliance issues and concerns can also be reported anonymously to the Corporate Compliance Reporting Hotline 800-826-9294 or by sending an untraceable email via the Corporate Compliance website and clicking on "Report a Concern" button.
+For those who desire complete anonymity, it is important that names, dates, times, locations, and any other issue-specific facts are provided so that the report may be fully investigated.
+The investigation and any findings will remain confidential, but the information may be used to identify deficiencies and to take corrective action when appropriate.
+Anonymity, if requested, will be protected up to the limits of the law.
 No one who submits a report in good faith will be subjected to retaliation for having made a report.